Butanium/spring-challenge-2022/README.md

 # Spring Challenge 2022

-My Python submission for this [codingame challenge](https://www.codingame.com/ide/challenge/spring-challenge-2022)
+My Python bot for the [codingame spring challenge 2002](https://www.codingame.com/ide/challenge/spring-challenge-2022)

-## What's done ?

-For now, I only implemented naive defense which doesn't care about the enemy.

-## What's next ?

-- Make an adaptative defense that can handle attackers
-- Attack the enemy with mana advantage or optimize wild mana gain
+## Bot description

+This bot tries to defend the base by tracking enemy attackers.
+I wanted to do something different from just 2 defenders and an attacker which seems to be the meta.

+The bot can be very good if it successfully pushes spiders far away from the attacker.

+If it is pushed too hard it has to defend inside the base and loose a lot of wild mana.